CodeSonia/travelrMap/README.md

   - A results sidebar appears and dynamically changes accordingly (on search query, filter, City and Country).

 - Get Location button
-  - I've incorpoated a fun, get location button that allows users to identify their current location.
+  - I've incorporated a fun, get location button that allows users to identify their current location.
 This is of course, dependant on privacy and informs users accordingly if they're successful or not.

 - Dark Mode
   - I've also incorporated a dark mode feature, however, not all styling has been completed.
 This is due to short project time, and I wanted to show the assessors that I am able to create a script that enables users to toggle from day to night.

 - Landing Page Animation
   - I wanted to create a "wow" impression, so I created a walking cycle using After Effects.
 I then exported this into a JSON format and uploaded to Lottie Files.
 I wrote a script that enables this to appear on medium sized devices onwards.
-  - The purpose of this is to show that interactvity such as animation, can be used.
+  - The purpose of this is to show that interactivity such as animation, can be used.

 - 404 Error Page
   - Created a simple 404 error page to inform users of any broken links.
 It is also good practice to help direct users back to the home page.